Moortiii/dac-operator/README.md

 ### TODO:

+- [ ] Create Tiltfile (and possibly Helm chart) for running operator components with hot-reloading in-cluster.

 - [ ] Autogenerate CRD schemas for resource types that are non-structural as well, e.g. Automation Rules.

 - [ ] Store sensitive operator configuration as Kubernetes Secrets, use SOPS-encryption for storing them in Git.